lorepap/lorepap.github.io/_news/announcement_2.md

 inline: true
 ---

-Our work <b> A Federated Learning Approach to Traffic Matrix Estimation using Super-resolution Techniques </b> has been accepted at CCNC '23 (Las Vegas, NV, USA)! &#127881;
+Our work entitled <a href="https://ieeexplore.ieee.org/abstract/document/10158424"> "A Federated Learning Approach to Traffic Matrix Estimation using Super-resolution Techniques" </a> has been accepted at CCNC '23 (Las Vegas, NV, USA)! &#127881;

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.